-The research parameters of any study or investigation, especially on human subjects, requires the approval of a professional ethics board.
-These boards are strict when it comes to pregnancy and would often deny any research requests if a substance has not been proven safe through other studies.
+The research parameters of any study or investigation, especially on human subjects, requires the approval of a professional ethics board known as Investigational Review Boards.
+These boards are strict when it comes to pregnancy and would often deny any research requests if a substance has not been proven safe in non-pregnant people through other studies.

 Pregnancy is a complex chemical process that affects women differently.
 Every pregnancy is a unique experience, and the symptoms may be different for each pregnancy, as well.